dnlmsr/dnlmsr.github.io/content/cv.md

 --------------------------------------------------------------

-I graduated in 2018 in Electronics and Automation, my thesis was about a project of a Rubik\'s cube solver, where I covered most of the electronics and programming.
+I graduated in 2018 in Electronics and Automation, my thesis was about a project of a Rubik's cube solver, where I covered most of the electronics and programming.

 Alta Formazione Professionale in Mechatronics and Automation (2018 - 2020)